top of page

 Weyes Blood in a promotional image for And in the Darkness, Hearts Aglow.
 Photographed by Neil Krug.

+The visual language is intentionally intimate and devotional.
+It imagines what it means to hold onto beauty as the world tilts toward collapse and how design can amplify other artistic mediums.
 Through vinyl and CD packaging, custom typography, and a collection of altar-like merch objects, the project considers how music becomes mythological and how a visual system can honor a body of work that feels both ancient and futuristic, both fragile and everlasting.

-A breakdown of the type and color decisions that structure the project’s atmosphere.
+A breakdown of the type and color decisions that structure the project’s atmosphere

 THE DESIGN APPROACH